This Discussion channel is currently closed.

 Default_avatar

-Aleta Borrud over 6 years ago
+Aleta Borrud about 7 years ago

 Texas, Florida, Puerto Rico, the US Virgin Islands and all taxpayers are bearing the cost of ongoing investment in coal fired or natural gas electric plants due to intensification of hurricanes due to global warming and climate change .
 I took responsibility for my contribution to global warming by purchasing solar power for my home through a community solar garden with Rochester PU.
 Other people who led the way by purchasing panels for their homes should not be penalized unfairly for doing so.
 Yes, we need to maintain our electric grid and I agree with appropriate fees to do so, but we need a fair and transparent investigation to ensure that any charges are not in place to discourage people from pursuing the clean power we need if we are to save our planet for our children and grandchildren.
 I agree with the point made above by Mr. Nethercut that power produced by photovoltaics complements the power produced by utilities at times of greatest demand and that it is of benefit to utilities to have these distributed producers.